Project

 Project objectives and outputs

-Using a large resource of life-course data, LongITools aims to study how exposure to environmental (air pollution, noise and the built environment), lifestyle and biological factors collectively contribute to the risk of developing cardiovascular and metabolic diseases across the life-course.
-The project, part of the European Human Exposome Network, is taking an exposome or holistic-based approach to define the disease pathways and the points at which to best intervene during the life-course to reduce the risks.
-LongITools also aims to generate new monitoring and prediction methods and tools which can translate into innovative healthcare and policy options.
-The research will result in a number of key outputs:
+Using a large resource of life-course data, the project studied how exposure to environmental (air pollution, noise and the built environment), lifestyle and biological factors collectively contribute to the risk of developing cardiovascular and metabolic diseases across the life-course.
+The aim of the research was to identify the underlying molecular mechanisms that explain how environmental exposures contribute to the development of cardiometabolic diseases, and factors that can modify or activate these mechanisms, to help prevent disease.
+We used key, harmonised variables within the LongITools data sets to study exposures across life-stages.
+The project took an exposome or holistic-based approach to define the disease pathways and the points at which to best intervene during the life-course to reduce the risks.

 Our Partners and Advisory Board